Alex-Cook4/quarks-edge.github.io/README.md

 # Quarks IO Site

-This is the IO site for the Quarks open source project, hosted here: http://quarks-edge.github.io/
+This is a mock up for the Apache Incubating Quarks site.